Distribution and Habitat

 A male and female were collected in November 2015 from a Local Wildlife Site in Oxford city, with additional specimens collected the following spring (Gregory, 2018).

-Subsequently, it has been recorded from Northern Ireland (where it had been overlooked as Tachypodoiulus niger and has proved to be widespread), Dublin, the Isle of Wight and the Channel Islands.
-At these sites it was found to be associated with the Laboulbeniales fungus Troglomyces rossii (Telfer, 2020).
-In 2021 it was recorded from south Essex.
-It is highly likely that addition localities await discovey.
+Subsequently, it has been recorded from Northern Ireland (where it had been overlooked as Tachypodoiulus niger and has proved to be widespread; BMIG Newsletter 38), Dublin, the Isle of Wight and the Channel Islands.
+At these latter sites it was found to be associated with the Laboulbeniales fungus Troglomyces rossii (Telfer, 2020).
+In 2021 it was recorded from south Essex and it is highly likely that addition localities await discovey.